Drarok/ladder2/README.markdown

 …

 Available commands:
-  create    Create a new Migration file. help      Displays help for a command list      Lists commands migrate   Migrate to the latest, or specified migration number. reapply   Rollback the given migration (if applied), then apply it. remove    Rollback a single migration. status    Show the current status of the database.
+  create   Create a new Migration file. help     Displays help for a command init     Attempt to create the configured database. list     Lists commands migrate  Migrate to the latest, or specified migration number. reapply  Rollback the given migration (if applied), then apply it. remove   Rollback a single migration. status   Show the current status of the database.
 ```

 ## Example Migration